InformaticsMatters/dls-fragalysis-stack-openshift/README.md

 ## Creating PVs (Minishift)
 You can create your own PVs in Minishift.
 Follow the instructions in `minishift/mkpvs.sh`.

+Tested with Minishift using:

+-   `--openshift-version 3.6.1`
+-   `--openshift-version 3.7.1`

 ## Deploy (Minishift)
 Assuming you ave a suitable minishift instance running,